 Take some time to find out a little more about YOU.
 Does work make you stressed?
 Do you have a problem with spending?
 Are you able to make all your debt payments on time?
 What is most important to you?

 Make a list of short-term, intermediate-term and long-term goals.
 Don’t jump ship on a whim when things are tough.
-It has definitely been a rough last 18 months, but take the time to lay things out and plan (for once).
+It has definitely been a rough last 24+ months, but take the time to lay things out and plan.
 Do you plan to transition out of being a full-time clinician or just decrease the amount of hours worked per week?
 OR, do you truly enjoy practicing medicine and want to broaden/increase your career by taking on more work?
 Believe it or not, plenty of APPs fall into this category (I am one of them)!

 Does your lifestyle personal/family plans match up with your transition?
 With a major life event in the near future (i.e., birth of child, marriage, moving, ect.), consider holding off on any major career changes.
 The last thing you want to happen is to regret the change before you have a chance to enjoy it.

 Lastly, and arguable most importantly, are you in a financial place to make the transition?
 Secure, steady income can be hard to replace.
 Particularly when it comes at an hourly rate of $60-$80.
-You may have already found this out but good luck finding a “hobby” that pays the same as your PA job.
-It is not impossible, just rare.
+You may have already found this out but good luck finding a “hobby” that pays the same as your PA/NP job.
+It is not impossible, however.
 Many professionals believe in the 10,000 rule.
-This means you have to work at something for 10,000 hours (40 hrs/week x 52 weeks x 5 years) until you can be viewed as an expert or merely be a proficient clinician.
+This means you have to work at something for 10,000 hours (40 hrs/week x 52 weeks x 5 years) until you can be viewed as an "expert" or merely just be a proficient clinician.
 Think about that for a minute.
 How many years have you been in practice?
 How many hours per week have you done your hobby or side gig?

 Financial literacy is the ability to make smart financial decisions to achieve the life you want.
-Colleagues, social media, friends and family have a way of influencing our decision in life.
-But, they don’t know everything about us or the details of our personal financial situation.
+Colleagues, social media, friends and family have a way of influencing our decisions in life.
+But, they don’t know everything about us or the details of our personal financial situation or our individual goals.
 Before you make a transition that could either be the best or worst decision of your career, look deep at the personal, professional and financial aspects of your life.
 Only you can decide what is best!